-Basis of preparation and accounting
+Basis of preparation and accounting policies

-The financial statements have been prepared on the going concern basis.
-For further detail please refer to note 3.
-The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) and International Financial Reporting Interpretations Committee (IFRIC) interpretations as endorsed by the European Union (EU) and therefore the company financial statements comply with Article 4 of the EU IAS Regulation.
-The financial information has also been prepared in accordance with IFRSs.
+The financial statements have been prepared on the going concern basis, as explained in note 3, and in accordance with International Financial Reporting Standards (IFRSs) and International Financial Reporting Interpretations

+Committee (IFRIC) interpretations as endorsed by the European Union (EU).
+Therefore, the company financial statements comply with Article 4 of the EU IAS Regulation.
+The financial information has also been prepared in accordance with IFRSs issued by the International Accounting Standards Board (IASB).